 Can I have a midwife and a doctor?
 No. Women can have either a midwife or a doctor for pregnancy, birth and newborn care.
 Midwives, obstetricians and family physicians are all considered primary caregivers.
 A primary caregiver takes responsibility for your care.

 What is the difference between a doula and a midwife?
 A midwife is a health care provider.
 A birth doula is a trained labour support person who provides emotional and physical support to a labouring woman and her partner.
 While a doula is not a medical professional, she can offer a wide range of comfort measures.
 Research shows that this support helps reduce the need for medical intervention.
 You would find and pay your doula yourself.
 Doula services are not covered by the Ministry of Health and Long-Term Care.
 If you are considering having a doula at your birth, talk about it with your midwife.
 We can try and help you find a doula and we can discuss the many benefits.

 Can I have give birth in the water with a midwife?
 Yes.
-If you choose to have your baby at home or at the Ottawa Birth and Wellness Centre, you can have a water birth.
 We provide access to birth pools for home use.
 Brockville General Hospital does not offer water birth at this time.